Spiffy-Q/Climate_change_sql_project./README.md

 ## Objectives
 - Analyze the historical patterns of CO2 emissions across countries and identify contributors.
-- To examine the relationship between temperature increase and CO2 emissions.
+- To examine how temperature has changed over the last decade
 - To determine how soil quality affects agricultural productivity, which is important for food security under climate stress.
 - To explore the agricultural practices in different regions and their long-term sustainability.